-For each victim-suspect pair in which (1) the offender was a caretaker of the victim including children taking care of their parents or (2) the offender was a current or ex-intimate partner, indicate whether the data sources document a history (or suspected history) of abuse of this victim by the suspect.
+For each victim-suspect pair in which (1) the offender was a caregiver of the victim including children taking care of their parents or (2) the offender was a current or ex-intimate partner, indicate whether the data sources document a history (or suspected history) of abuse of this victim by the suspect.

-- The evidence of ongoing abuse may be suspected but not confirmed. - Abuse can be physical, psychological, sexual or others as long as the source document refers to 'abuse'.
+- The evidence of ongoing abuse may be suspected but not confirmed. - Abuse can be physical, psychological, sexual, or other as long as the source document refers to "abuse."

-Other Codes: If the suspect was a caretaker and abuse/neglect is ongoing, consider coding "Abuse/neglect led to death".
-If the abuse involved child maltreatment consider coding "History of abuse or neglect as a child"
+Also code: If the suspect was a caregiver and abuse/neglect is ongoing, consider coding "Abuse/neglect led to death."
+If the abuse involved child maltreatment, consider coding "History of abuse or neglect as a child."

-7.6 This suspect was caregiver for the victim: CareGiver
+7.6 This suspect was a caregiver for the victim: CareGiver